kazaamjt/Eikobot-HyperV/README.md

 # Eikobot Docker module

-A module for automating the installation and management of docker on hosts using eikobot.
+A module for automating the installation of Hyper-V, and management of Hyper-V VMs and Virtual Switches on windows hosts using eikobot.